 16. Fiery-necked Nightjar

-This call is often described as a “good-lord-deliver-us” sound, which is uttered frequently by the species.
+This call is often described as a “good-lord-deliver-us” sound, uttered frequently by the species.
 The fiery-necked nightjar has a distinct plumage, consisting of a gray-brown head and upper parts, with a pale breast and a bright reddish-orange nape and throat.

 The species is also known for its yellow eyes and its dark tail.
 The fiery-necked nightjar is a nocturnal bird, usually found singly or in pairs in woodland, shrubland, and savannah habitats.